Microsoft/azure-docs.pt-pt/articles/search/tutorial-csharp-orders.md

     }
     ```

-3. Abra o ficheiro de hotels.css e adicione as seguintes classes HTML.
+3. Abra o arquivo Hotéis. css e adicione as classes HTML a seguir.

     ```html
     .facetlist {